 This was my first introduction to Gaddis who had come to Nag Tibba for grazing their livestock.
 Vijay Rana dera was three brothers from Purola with three hundred goats and three Gaddi Dogs.

-“ A dera is referred to the household of a man, established after marriage.
+A dera is the household of a man, established after marriage.
 Each son thus establishes his own dera as he gets married.
 It consists of five to six members.
 Division of labour in a household is based on sex and age.
-Females perform the domestic work whilst the male perform more arduous tasks, like herding cattle, repairing tools, hunting wild animals, ploughing and harvesting crops.
-The household is thus a primary economic unit. ”
+Females perform the domestic work whilst the male perform other tasks, like herding cattle, repairing tools, hunting wild animals, ploughing and harvesting crops.
+The household is thus a primary economic unit.

 Three brothers from Vijay Rana Dera.
 With three hundred goats and three Gaddi dogs they were the biggest Dera we met on our way to Nag Tibba from Pantwari.

-“ While cow’s milk is about seventeen percent fatty acids, goat’s milk averages thirty-five percent fatty acids, making it more nutritionally wholesome.
-In fact, up to 50% of people who experience lactose intolerance to cow’s milk find that they can easily digest goat’s milk, especially if it is raw. ”
+While cow’s milk is about seventeen per cent fatty acids, goat’s milk averages thirty-five per cent fatty acids, making it more nutritionally wholesome.
+Up to 50% of people who experience lactose intolerance to cow’s milk find that they can easily digest goat’s milk, especially if it is raw.

 In gratitude, I gave them a free run to my mobile phone which had both connectivity and battery.
 As we sat drinking our goat milk beverage they used the phone to coordinate with other deras and get the latest information on optimal grazing grounds.